caleb531/open-conference-url/README.md

 ### use_direct_zoom

-If enabled, opens Zoom links directly in the Zoom application, bypassing the browser entirely.
+The `use_direct_zoom` option opens Zoom links directly in the Zoom application, bypassing the browser entirely.

 ### use_direct_msteams

-If enabled, opens Microsoft Teams links directly in the Microsoft Teams application, bypassing the browser entirely.
+The `use_direct_msteams` option opens Microsoft Teams links directly in the Microsoft Teams application, bypassing the browser entirely.

 ## Credits